johnbmarine/johnbmarine.github.io/index.md

 # My Other Works and Sites
 I am on various places on social media.
 As long as you are not someone of a scam or spam nature, I would love to meet new people.
 So let's connect!

+#Establishment
+Worked on long time ago, but never made public until May 7, 2024.